Cold Iron (poem): Interpretation

-Peter Bellamy sang it on his first album of songs set to Kipling's poems: Oak, Ash, & Thorn.
+Peter Bellamy sang it on his first album of songs set to Kipling's poems: Oak, Ash and Thorn.
 He stated that the text of the song isn't derived from the tale of Cold Iron but they share a common theme of the iron's influence over men and the People of the Hills.

 William H. Stoddard observed that "Cold Iron" means ordinary iron that the Roman Legion used to crucify criminals, he also commented how the iron was interpreted differently as a magical substance.

+Music

+The poem was set to music by Leslie Fish,who besides her political activism, is well known for setting many poems of Kipling to music.